doriordan/skuber/README.md

 Read the [documentation](https://skuber.co) and join [discord community](https://discord.gg/byEh56vFJR) to  ask your questions!

-**Note: Since Akka license is no more an "Open Source” license, akka version won't be bumped until there will be an equivalent alternative.**
+**Note: Since Akka license is no longer an "Open Source” license, the Skuber project moved on to using [Apache Pekko](https://pekko.apache.org), an open-source Akka fork.**

-**Currently, skuber implemented with akka 2.6.19 and the license is open-sourced.**
+**To help migration from Akka to Pekko, please refer to Pekko's [migration guides](https://pekko.apache.org/docs/pekko/current/project/migration-guides.html).**

+**Important: please make sure to rename your `akka` configuration keys to `pekko`.
+This is important when configuring, e.g., the dispatcher for the application.**

 ## Features